AnshRaj112/kampyn-backend/docs/INVOICE_SYSTEM.md

 ## Conclusion

-The BitesBay invoice system provides a comprehensive solution for automatic invoice generation, professional presentation, and efficient management.
+The KAMPYN invoice system provides a comprehensive solution for automatic invoice generation, professional presentation, and efficient management.
 It ensures transparency in financial transactions while maintaining security and providing role-based access control.

 For technical support or feature requests, please contact the development team.